-Home to hundreds of miles of trails and greenways, Minneapolis Northwest is a perfect place for bikers and hikers who want to enjoy the beauty of autumn while practicing social distancing.
+Home to hundreds of miles of trails and greenways, Minneapolis Northwest is a perfect place for bikers and hikers who want to enjoy the great outdoors while practicing social distancing.
 The region has been named one of the country's most bike-friendly destinations thanks to its expansive network of trails and protected lanes, and the city’s parks offer pedestrians and hikers plenty of places to wander.
 Here are five favorite destinations for bikers, hikers, and those who simply want to soak in the scenery.

 Elm Creek Park Reserve

 Explore Elm Creek Park Reserve on two wheels!
 As the largest park in Three Rivers Park District, Elm Creek features more than 20 miles of paved trails throughout its nearly 5,000 acres.
 Be adventurous and go off-road on more than 10 miles of singletrack, including “more difficult” and “most difficult” rated trails.
 (Don’t worry, the trail also offers several miles of “easy” terrain.)